osiz-blockchainapp/mica-hCoinSandbox/docs/whitedoc/michelson.rst

 Ordering between different kinds of annotations is not significant, but ordering among annotations of the same kind is.
-Annotations of the same kind must be grouped together.
+Annotations of a same kind must be grouped together.

 For instance these two annotated instructions are equivalent: